Creating, using and sharing merit lists

 Similar vacancy

-- a corresponding Parliamentary Service classification or
+- at the same classification, or a corresponding Parliamentary Service or intelligence agency classification

 and any one of the following apply: